macielthiago89/swaglabs/README.md

 ## Tela do Inventário

-- Clicar no botão para abrir a aba do menu.✅
+- ✅ Clicar no botão para abrir a aba do menu.
-- Clicar no botão para fechar a aba do menu.
+- ✅ Clicar no botão para fechar a aba do menu.
+- ✅ Acessar a tela "All Items".
+- ✅ Acessar a tela "About".
+- ✅ Realizar o logout.
+- ✅ Acessar a tela "Reset App State".
 - Clicar no botão "Remove item".
-- Acessar a tela "All Items".
-- Acessar a tela "About".
-- Realizar o logout.
-- Acessar a tela "Reset App State".
 - Funcionalidade de filtro por Nome (A a Z).
 - Funcionalidade de filtro por Nome (Z a A).
 - Funcionalidade de filtro por Preço (Baixo para Alto).